-No matter where you go in the Yarra Ranges region, you’ll find a cafe that’s happy to welcome you with your pupper.
-We’ve sniffed out a few you and your dog can enjoy.
+No matter where you go in the Yarra Valley & Dandenong Ranges region, you’ll find a cafe that’s happy to welcome you with your pupper.
+We’ve sniffed out a few that you and your dog can enjoy.

-You'll find these spots have friendly pup-loving staff who'll often pop out to say hello to both you and your pup, have fresh water bowls available for thirsty dogs, along with outdoor door seating where everyone can relax for a coffee and a treat.
-Pawtastic dog treats are on the menu at both Incy Wincy and The General Food Store too.
+These spots have friendly pup-loving staff who'll often pop out to say hello to you and your pup, fresh water bowls for thirsty dogs, and outdoor door seating where everyone can relax for a coffee and a treat.
+Pawtastic dog treats are on the menu at Incy Wincy and The General Food Store.

-At SkyHigh Mt Dandenong, you can make your way to the summit with your best pal in tow and enjoy the pet-friendly cafe and incredible Melbourne views.
+At SkyHigh Mt Dandenong, you can go to the summit with your best pal in tow and enjoy the pet-friendly cafe and incredible Melbourne views.

-Near Upway and Ferntree Gully, sibling eateries Lorna Cafe and Maria Melbourne are ideal spots to paws for a break for both you and your pup.
-Lorna offers pet friendly tables at the front while Maria has both front outdoor seating as well as a dog-friendly rear courtyard with it's own entrance.
+Near Upwey and Ferntree Gully, sibling eateries Lorna Cafe and Maria Melbourne are ideal spots to paws for a break for you and your pup.
+Lorna offers pet-friendly tables at the front, while Maria has both front outdoor seating and a dog-friendly rear courtyard with its own entrance.

-Book your spot to reserve a particular outdoor table (like the courtyard at Maria) as outdoors spaces can fill quickly on a nice day.
-Both cafes provide fresh water bowls, and serve puppacinos and dog biscuits for their VID guests (Very Important Doggos!)
-They also sell small and large Robert Gordon dog bowls, too, if you really want to spoil your pooch!
+Book your spot to reserve a particular outdoor table (like the courtyard at Maria), as outdoor spaces can fill quickly on a nice day.
+Both cafes provide fresh water bowls and serve puppacinos and dog biscuits for their VID guests (Very Important Doggos!)
+They also sell small and large Robert Gordon dog bowls if you want to spoil your pooch!

-The Yarra Ranges region is known for incredible wineries and the good news is so many of them welcome your pet too (assuming they’re on lead and well-behaved of course.)
+The Yarra Valley & Dandenong Ranges region is known for incredible wineries and the good news is so many of them welcome your pet too (assuming they’re on lead and well-behaved of course.)

 Kellybrook Winery has dog-friendly spaces available at their cellar door with a paved area with barrels and umbrellas that's perfect for doggies and their mates.
 It's a popular spot so book ahead, especially on weekends.
 Additionally, from the winery, there's great local walking available from the winery.
 Visitors and their doggos can wander the quiet local, semi-rural roads.

-Why not create a DIY wine tour and take your pup on a round trip of these as well as other great pet-friendly wineries such as Watt’s River, Coombe Yarra Valley, Seville Estate, Rob Dolan Wines, and Jayden Ong just to name a few.
+Why not create a DIY wine tour and take your pup on a round trip of these as well as other great pet-friendly wineries such as Watt’s River Brewing, Coombe Yarra Valley, Seville Estate, Rob Dolan Wines, De Bortoli and Jayden Ong just to name a few.

-Don’t forget though, when making your booking (especially on weekends) let them know you’ll be travelling with your furbaby, so they can save a spot in the appropriate spot.
+Don’t forget though, when making your booking (especially on weekends) let them know you’ll be travelling with your furbaby, so they can save you both a spot.
+These tables can book out quickly!